In December 2020 we launched our Ethnicity in Maritime Network Book Club.

 We shall endeavor to ensure that The Ethnicity Network Book Club will be a safe space to have open and honest conversations, and to develop and challenge our own thinking.
 So, if you are interested to find out more and explore the subject matter above, please join us!

-Sign up to our next session on Thursday 14 October at 18:30 here.
+Sign up to our next session on Tuesday 21 June 2022 here.